-16. With respect to the Council to be elected after the first Council 25 shall cease to hold office the following provisions shall apply:-
+17. With respect to the Council to be elected after the first Council Election of members shall cease to hold office the following provisions shall apply:

 - (a.)
-The members of the Society in each of the districts of Auckland, Wellington, Christchurch, and Dunedin mentioned in the First Schedule to this Act shall elect two members to the Council, and the members in each of the other dis- 30 tricts mentioned in the said schedule shall elect one member of the Council. - (b.)
-If in any district there are at the date of such election less than ten members of the Society, the members of that district shall unite with the members of such one of the 35 adjoining districts as the first or any subsequent Council shall determine in electing the member or members of the Council for such adjoining district; and if such united districts comprise forty members or upwards, they shall elect two members of the Council.
+The members of the Society in each of the districts of Auck land, Wellington, Christchurch, and Dunedin mentioned in the First Schedule to this Act shall elect two members to the Council, and the members in each of the other districts mentioned in the said Schedule shall elect one member of the Council. - (b.)
+If in any district there are at the date of such election less 15 than ten members of the Society, the members of that district shall unite with the members of such one of the adjoining districts as the first or any subsequent Council shall determine in electing the member or members of the Council for such adjoining district; and if such united 20 districts comprise forty members or upwards, they shall elect two members of the Council.

 (c.)
-The members so elected shall come into office on the date of the annual meeting to be held in January, nineteen hundred
+The members so elected shall come into office on the date of when to come the annual meeting to be held in January, nineteen hundred into office. and eleven.

 (d.)
-On the date of the annual meeting to be held in January, nineteen hundred and eleven, one-third of the members of the 45 Council shall retire from office, the retiring members being ascertained by lot; on the date of the annual meeting to be held in January, nineteen hundred and twelve, a further onethird of the members to be selected by lot from those who have been longest in office shall retire; and on the date 50 of every annual meeting thereafter one-third of the members, being those who have been longest in office, shall retire:
+On the date of the annual meeting to be held in January, nineteen hundred and twelve, one-third of the members of the Council shall retire from office, the retiring members being ascertained by lot; on the date of the annual meeting to be held in January, nineteen hundred and thirteen, a further one-third of the members to be selected by lot from those who have been longest in office shall retire; and on the date of every annual meeting thereafter one-third of the members, being those who have been longest in office, shall retire: